juhalehtonen/terraform-sqs-api-gateway/README.md

 # Amazon SQS & API Gateway Terraform demo

-Demo of how to use Terraform to manage a combination of AWS SQS and AWS API Gateway, with WAF in front of the Gateway.
+Demo of how to use Terraform to manage a combination of AWS SQS and AWS API Gateway, with WAF in front.

 ## Usage